Thanksgiving Lessons for Grades PreK-2

 - Understanding the experiences and hardships encountered by the Pilgrims on their voyage to the New World and in establishing a new settlement

 - Discovering how two very different groups of people in the New World lived

-- Exploring the different aspects of Plymouth colony's first harvest feast.
+- Exploring the different aspects of Plimoth colony's first harvest feast.

-Throughout the activity, students will practice reading comprehension, creative writing, sequencing, analytical and problem-solving skills.
+Throughout the activity, students will practice reading comprehension, creative writing, sequencing, and analytical and problem-solving skills.